Source-Grounded Test Plan with Pre-Action Assertion Annotation¶

 - Source-grounded test plan: before opening the app, the agent reads the code the PR touches and writes a test plan from that evidence.
 Routes, admin flags, required services, and feature toggles come from source-read, not from assumptions about how the app probably works.

-- Pre-action assertion annotation: at each step (click, type, key, navigate), the agent states the expected behavior before performing the action.
+- Pre-action assertion annotation: at each step (click, type, key, navigate), the agent states the expected behavior before performing the action — the red-state discipline of test-driven agent development applied to UI steps.
 After the action, it grades the observation against the stated expectation — passed, failed, or untested.

 Cognition shipped both in Devin's test mode after early versions kept drifting: "over-test[ing] unrelated parts of the product, getting lost in setup before reaching the feature, or simply missing the core behavior the PR was actually meant to change" (Cognition: Verifying Agentic Development at Scale).

-The mechanism is TDD's red-state requirement: a test written after the implementation passes vacuously, a test written before forces the implementation to meet a stated bar.
+The mechanism is TDD's red-state requirement: a test written after the implementation passes vacuously; a test written before forces the implementation to meet a stated bar.
 Cognition frames it directly — "if you commit to the expectation upfront it makes it much harder to rationalize an unexpected result as a pass" (Cognition).
-The agent that declares "clicking Save should redirect to the dashboard" before clicking cannot quietly recharacterize a 500 error as a success; the prior commitment leaves a paper trail.
+An agent that declares "clicking Save should redirect to the dashboard" before clicking cannot quietly recharacterize a 500 error as success.

 The pattern pays most on multi-service features — "features that required multiple services running, specific admin settings configured, and the right flags enabled before the behavior was even reachable" (Cognition).
-Without a plan, the agent discovers each setup requirement mid-run and exhausts its budget before reaching the change.
+Without a plan, the agent discovers each setup requirement mid-run and exhausts its budget.

 | Failure mode | Caught by |